 A key book of the project, National Constitutions in European and Global Governance: Democracy, Fundamental Rights, the Rule of Law (co-edited with Dr Samo Bardutzky) was awarded a ‘Contribution of the Year’ prize by the Estonian Academy of Sciences Constitutional Law Foundation, for in-depth study of the functioning of Europe’s national constitutions.
 A note in English is available at

 Professor Albi is currently on leave to complete a comparative monograph provisionally entitled A Comparative Study on National Constitutions in EU Governance (Asser Press and Springer, forthcoming 2023).
 The monograph is written on the basis of the twenty-nine national reports published in the above book in the framework of the ERC project.
 The comparative monograph identifies three broader constitutional traditions in Europe and explores how substantive comparative European constitutional law has been changing through autonomous EU law and governance.
 The book additionally explores structural issues in the discourse on EU and national constitutions on the basis of literature on the epistemology of EU law.

 Earlier research grants include the European Commission and British Academy funded project 'The European Constitution and National Constitutions' (2005-2006).

-Keywords: Comparative constitutional law; EU constitutional law; fundamental rights; the rule of law; constitutional courts and constitutional review; national parliaments; euro crisis, democracy and social rights; global governance; EU enlargements and European Neighbourhood Policy.
+Professor Albi’s research interests are in Comparative constitutional law; EU constitutional law; fundamental rights; the rule of law; constitutional courts and constitutional review; national parliaments; euro crisis, democracy and social rights; global governance; EU enlargements and European Neighbourhood Policy.

 Professor Albi usually teaches in the fields of EU law and comparative constitutional law.